feathersui/feathersui-starling/documentation/help/markdown/progress-bar.md

 ---
 # How to use the Feathers `ProgressBar` component

-The `ProgressBar` class displays a visual indicator of how much of a task has been completed.
+The [`ProgressBar`](../api-reference/feathers/controls/ProgressBar.html) class displays a visual indicator of how much of a task has been completed.
+It may fill up horizontally or vertically.

 ## The Basics